Olatundeadedeji/Socials-App-Backend/README.md

-# A community of chess players
+# A Community of Chess Players